architjee/drishti-restraunt-client/README.md

 Since, the requirement is to for complex pagination and filters and searchddd, I am going to use antdv as my ui library of choice. ld help get you started developing with Vue 3 in Vite.

+Finally added d3.js for pie charts as a dependency.

 ## Specific requirements points:
 Filters for:
     actions,
     stations,
     dishes,
 Result paginated
+## TODO
+Still have to create aggreate and pie charts.

 ## Recommended IDE Setup